-Fashion Week El Paseo — a nine-day showcase of Southern California style — is in full swing with renewed relevance, given the fashion industry's fascination with the IWC Replica Watches Coachella Valley's signature mod style and palm tree-dotted landscapes.
+Fashion Week El Paseo — a nine-day showcase of Southern California style — is in full swing with renewed relevance, given the fashion industry's fascination with the Cheap Replica Watches Coachella Valley's signature mod style and palm tree-dotted landscapes.

 With its predictably blue skies, chic midcentury modern architecture and raw desert landscape, Palm Springs and its surroundings have long provided ideal settings for retail and high-fashion photo shoots.

 “The variety of looks that we have really makes this a dream for people,� said Sylvia Schmitt, a location scout with the Bermuda Dunes-based Locations Unlimited Inc. “We really have it all.”

 Sheri Davis, director of the Inland Empire Film Commission, a nonprofit agency that Cheap Replica Watches markets the region to producers, said photo shoots are one of the biggest moneymakers for the Coachella Valley.